Do Dualsun panels have anti-reflective glass and what is their luminance?

 (This is about french regulation, for other countries please refer to local regulations and laws)

-Before starting the costing of this type of panel, Dualsun request a case by case study, including:
+Anti-glare PV modules may still be required for specific projects.
+In this case, before preparing an offer for this type of panel, Dualsun request a case by case study, including:

-• A project greater than 400 kWp or a portfolio of potential projects for this volume because the minimum order is a container, meaning 936 modules FLASH 410 Half-Cut White - Faible Luminance FLASH 425 Half-Cut Glass-Glass TOPCon anti-glare or FLASH 450 Half-Cut Glass-Glass TOPCon anti-glare, or 864 modules FLASH 500 Half-Cut Glass-Glass TOPCon anti-glare
+A project greater than 400 kWp or a portfolio of potential projects for this volume because the minimum order is a container, meaning 936 modules FLASH 410 Half-Cut White - Faible Luminance FLASH 425 Half-Cut Glass-Glass TOPCon anti-glare or FLASH 450 Half-Cut Glass-Glass TOPCon anti-glare, or 864 modules FLASH 500 Half-Cut Glass-Glass TOPCon anti-glare

-If these three elements are validated, Dualsun can organize a specific production of modules with “low luminance” option, the additional cost of which must be validated individually for each project.
+If these two elements are validated, Dualsun can organize a specific production of modules with “low luminance” option, the additional cost of which must be validated individually for each project.
 Furthermore, the 3 types of panels mentioned above are low-carbon with a Simplified Carbon Assessment (ECS) result of less than 550 kg CO2 Eq/kWp.

 In the event that the reverberation study concludes that a low luminance module is not necessary, any panel from the FLASH range may be suitable for this project.